 For traffic emerging from a tunnel with the Tunneled option, this route overrides any other configured or learned default routes.

 For traffic that originates on the ASA and is destined through a bridge group member interface for a non-directly connected network, you need to configure either a default route or static routes so the ASA knows out of which bridge group member interface to send traffic.
 Traffic that originates on the ASA might include communications to a syslog server or SNMP server.
 If you have servers that cannot all be reached through a single default route, then you must configure static routes.
 For transparent mode, you cannot specify the BVI as the gateway interface; only member interfaces can be used.
+For bridge groups in routed mode, you must specify the BVI in a static route; you cannot specify a member interface.
 See MAC Address vs. Route Lookups for more information.

 Static Route Tracking